MalithaPrabhashana/self-sorting-garbage-bin/README.md

 ![Main Bin Structure](Images/main_bin_structure.png)
 *Main Bin Structure designed in SolidWorks*

-The SolidWorks files are located in the `SolidWorks` directory of this repository.

 ### MATLAB Simulink
 Simulink models were used to simulate the behavior of the self-sorting bin.
 These models include:
 - **Sensor Data Processing**: Interprets data from sensors to identify waste types.